 For the People, by the People

 Ever since emoji were released on DoCoMo, in the late 90s, they have consistently permeated our communication and pop culture.
-In 2015, Oxford Dictionary selected for the first time a pictogram as their Word of the Year: .
+In 2015, Oxford Dictionary selected for the first time a pictogram as their Word of the Year: the crying with laughter emoji.
 In 2016, Emojination held the first all-things-emoji event, gathering over 1000 artists, programmers, and aficionados from all across the world.

 As Emojination’s founders Jeanne Brooks, Jennifer 8.
 Lee, and Yiying Lu challenge the status quo of the emoji lexicon, we realize why their quest to democratize emoji is an important one.
 They’re more than just cute icons on our phones.
 They force us to confront the complexity of our language and our deep-rooted prejudices.
 They’re being used by the White House.
 They’ve even brought us translations of highly regarded literary classics, in a fun initiative that’s been nevertheless described as “astoundingly useless.”
 They express low- and highbrow concerns alike, covering the distance from what you’re going to eat for dinner to the political issues you want to fight for.